 - Majors include Accounting (ACCT), Economics (ECONS – not the Economics offered through Humanities & Social Sciences), Finance (FIN), General Business (GBUS), Information Systems and Decision Sciences (ISDS), International Trade and Finance (ITF), Management (MGT), and Marketing (MKT)

-- Enroll in at least two BRC courses in both the fall and spring semesters:
+- Enroll in at least two on-campus BRC reserved courses in both the fall and spring semesters:

-- Freshmen are required to enroll in the following BRC sections in the fall semester of the freshman year: ECON 2000, and ISDS 1102.
+- Freshmen are required to enroll in the following BRC sections in the fall semester of the freshman year: ECON 2000, ISDS 1102 (online), and one other reserved course of the student’s choice.
 In addition, freshmen will be placed in ENGL 1001 in the fall semester if they do not receive incoming credit for it.
 Either MATH 1021 or MATH 1431 (depending on placement) is recommended.

-- In the spring semester, freshmen must select the BRC section of ACCT 2001 and ECON 2010 or ISDS 2000.
+- In the spring semester, freshmen must select the BRC section of ACCT 2001 and one other reserved course of the student’s choice.
+ECON 2010 or ISDS 2000 are recommended.
 MATH 1431 should also be taken by those who did not complete it in the fall semester.

 - For BRC scheduling assistance, contact the BRC Rector, Jan Holmes.